thk2b/redux-structures/README.md

 import { HashMap } from 'redux-structures'
 const { reducer, actions } = HashMap('messages')

-/* define custom actions, here with the thunk middleware */
+/* define custom actions, in this case with the thunk middleware */

 function fetchMessage(id){
     return dispatch => {